Class Schedule

 Who Should Attend? – This course offering through ODOT / LTAP is intended primarily for local agency employees (county, city, village and township), and real estate consultants doing work for ODOT or local agencies in Ohio.

 Registration Information – Registrations are processed in the order they are submitted online, while seats are still available.
 The registration fee is $50 per person.
-Lunch is “on your own”.
+Lunch is “on your own” (a cafeteria is available on-site at ODOT Central Office).
 Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
 If you are sick or not feeling well, please DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

 The Ohio Department of Transportation's Division of Construction Management provides Construction Inspector Testing in the following four subject areas: